artwr/blackjack-python/DesignComments.md

 ### Deck

 The deck is designed as an extension of CardCollection.
 Note that the order is of importance here, and the `pop()` method used returns the last card of the internal list.
 The deck could have been implemented as a `deque` from the `collections` module, but in this instance, it seemed unnecessary.
-The only detail to carefully consider was printing the deck in the right order.
+The only detail to carefully consider was printing the deck in the right order, so that the first card printed would also be the card returned by `Deck.draw_cards(1)`.

 ### blackjack.py